Julie of the Wolves: Plot summary

 Julie/Miyax (My-yax) is an Inuk girl torn between modern Alaska and the old Inuit tradition.
-After her mother's death, she is raised by her father Kapugen (Kah-Pue-Jen).
+After her mother's death, Miyax is raised by her father, Kapugen (Kah-Pue-Jen).
 In his care, Miyax becomes an intelligent and observant girl at one with the Arctic tundra.
-Miyax goes to live with her great aunt Martha, a distant and cold woman, after her father goes out on a seal hunt and does not return.
+Miyax goes to live with her great-aunt Martha, a distant and cold woman, after Martha obtains paperwork showing that Miyax must attend school because she is nine years old.
+Her father is conscripted and reluctantly tells her to go with Martha.
+Soon after, her father goes out on a seal hunt and does not return.
 Search parties find four pieces of his boat washed ashore, but there is no sign of him.
 He is presumed dead.

 As an orphan, Miyax is never more than an unwanted guest in Martha's house.
-So at the age of 13, she accepts a marriage to a boy named Daniel as it will allow her to leave her aunt’s house.
-However, she soon realizes that life with Daniel is no better if not worse than her life with Martha.
+So at age 13, Miyax accepts a marriage to a boy named Daniel, as it will allow her to leave her aunt’s house.
+However, Miyax soon realizes that life with Daniel is no better, if not worse than her life with Martha.
 Daniel has an unspecified type of intellectual disability.
-After being mercilessly teased by other young people about it, he becomes abusive towards Miyax and sexually assaults her.
-Caught in an unbearable situation, she runs away in the hope of being able to stay with her pen-pal in San Francisco, California.
+After being mercilessly teased by his friends about it, he becomes abusive towards Miyax and sexually assaults her.
+Caught in an unbearable situation, Miyax runs away in the hope of being able to stay with her pen-pal in San Francisco, California.

-Miyax realizes she has no way of reaching her friend and finds herself lost in the Arctic wild with only her own strength and knowledge between her and death.
-She happens upon a wolf pack and is able to coexist with them.
-She learns to communicate with the wolves to receive food and water and over time, they become like family.
-When she finds a way to return to her old Inuit way of life, she is torn between the choice of staying with the wolves or going back to her home.
+Miyax realizes that she has no way of reaching her friend and finds herself lost in the Arctic wild with only her own strength and knowledge between her and death.
+Miyax happens upon a wolf pack and is able to coexist with them.
+She learns to communicate with the wolves to receive food and water, and over time, they become like family.
+When Miyax finds a way to return to her old Inuit way of life, she is torn between the choice of staying with the wolves or going back to her home.